-She also became a member of the San Francisco branch of American Pen Women and served as Corresponding Secretary of that Branch, 1925 to 1927, author of the novel “The Rose of the Auzenburg” (1911) and short stories, and a new book “A Collection of Short Stories” which is dedicated to the Chief of Clan Campbell, the Duke of Argyll.
-It has been noted also that her Novel “The Rose of the Auzenburg” first published in New York, is almost an exact parallel with the greatest royal romance of all time, and was best described in the words of the Brooklyn (NY) Eagle: “The Rose of the Auzenburg” by Mary F. Latham Norton, is a story of the Balkan country strongly written and very interesting.
+She also became a member of the San Francisco branch of National League of American Pen Women and served as Corresponding Secretary of that Branch, 1925 to 1927, author of the novel “The Rose of the Auzenburg” (1911) and short stories, and a book, “A Collection of Short Stories” which is dedicated to the Chief of Clan Campbell, the 10th Duke of Argyll.
+It has been noted also that her Novel “The Rose of the Auzenburg” first published in New York, is almost an exact parallel with the greatest royal romance of all time, and was best described in the words of the Brooklyn Daily Eagle (NY): “The Rose of the Auzenburg” by Mary F. Latham Norton, is a story of the Balkan country strongly written and very interesting.
 The writer has put into it the atmosphere of social, martial, and diplomatic Court-life, and has enriched it with a romance native and wholly entrancing.”

-Mrs. Norton is also an artist of some note, heraldry being her specialty.
+Mrs. Norton was also an artist of some note, Heraldic Art being her specialty.

 She was born in Georgia, and is a descendant of Capt.
 James Campbell of Colonial Virginia, and also Campbell descent through Archibald Rhea II of Virginia and is descended from the Latham, Luttrell, and other Virginia families and the Houstons, Wilsons, and Fowlers of Georgia and South Carolina.
 Both of her grandfathers were officers in the Confederate Army.
 Maj.
 Horace H. Witt of Atlanta, 7th Georgia Regiment. and Capt.
 John Calhoun Latham of Gadsden, 49th Alabama Artillery.
 In 1928 Mrs. Norton was appointed Sponsor of Trans-Mississippi Division.
 United Confederate Veterans, General R. A. Miller commanding. and Matron-of-Honor on the Staff of the Commanding General, John C. Foster.
 In 1923, the Huguenot Society of Pennsylvania conferred on her their Huguenot cross with its pendant dove for her work on Huguenot records, and as National President of the Huguenot Society Founders of Manakin in the Colony of Virginia she was appointed on the Huguenot-Walloon Tercentenary Commission, of which Rev. John Baer Stoudt was Director.
-The Tercentenary was also commemorated by the United States Government in the issuing of a Huguenot Stamp and coining of a Huguenot-Walloon half-dollar.
-President Harding, the President of France, the Queen of Holland, and the King of the Belgians were honorary members of the Commission.
+The Tercentenary was also commemorated by the United States Government in the issuing of a Huguenot-Walloon Tercentenary Stamp and coining of a Huguenot-Walloon Tercentenary Half Dollar.
+President Warren G. Harding, the President of France Alexandre Millerand, Wilhelmina Queen of the Netherlands, and Albert I King of the Belgians, were honorary members of the Commission.

 We are saddened to announce the August 10, 1978 death of Mrs. Mary Latham Norton, 87, of Vallejo CA. Mrs. Norton was founder and president of the Clan Campbell Association of America, which was active from the late 1920s through the early 1940s.
 Mrs. Norton had been in poor health for quite some time period she is survived by her son, Charles crane Norton the second of Vallejo, California with whom she had been making her home.